-Films entered in this category must be under 30 minutes in length and contain a significant amount of animation.
+Films entered in this category must contain a significant amount of animation.
 If accepted, the programming department will ultimately decide which category suits your project best.
-In order to be considered, films must be produced after January 1, 2013.
+In order to be considered, films must be produced after January 1, 2014.

 MISSION & OBJECTIVE

 The San Diego Film Festival is an annual, world-class event established to showcase the best in new and classic cinema.
 It actively seeks to discover, promote and nurture cinema artists from around the globe and to support the development of a new generation of filmmaking talent.

 The San Diego Film Festival encourages community engagement, film production, tourism and trade and celebrates San Diego's unique natural, artistic, academic and cultural resources in a truly international event.

 The San Diego Film Festival (SDFF)is a place for the film professionals and film enthusiasts to engage, explore and discover new cinematic creativity in a fabulous environment.The SDFF is a competitive five-day festival for U.S. and international independent films and filmmakers held each fall at multiple “film village” locations in the Greater San Diego area.